 Alana joined the staff in the summer of 2008 and was appointed Director in 2013.
-Her background of nearly 20 years in higher education (17 of those in Career Services) includes working with traditional and non-traditional aged students at public, private, and community colleges.
+Her background of nearly 20 years in higher education includes working with traditional and non-traditional aged students at public, private, and community colleges.
 Alana provides specialized program/workshop presentations for groups including students with disabilities, student athletes, students of color, LGBTQIA population, and Greeks.
-She is experienced in academic advising, graduate school planning and advising, and pre-professional advising.
+She is also experienced in academic advising, working with adult learners, graduate school planning and advising, and pre-professional advising.
 Alana holds a Bachelor of Science degree in Office Administration from Bloomsburg University, where she is a former member of the Alumni Board of Directors, and a Master of Education degree in Student Affairs from Kutztown University.
-Alana is a music enthusiast and lives in Easton with her daughters, Jillian and Erin.
+She has presented at local, state, regional, and national conferences.

 The Director’s Vision